nadianadeem/MobileGameDevShooter/README.md

 <h3> Data Persistence </h3>
 <p> The game shall keep track of your highscore across play sessions as well as whether it is your first time playing so privacy policies and terms of service are not shown every time you open the app </p>

+<h3> Cross-platform portability </h3>
+<p> This app will not be cross platform as it makes use of the Google Play Services.
+However, the game could be ported over without these services and still contain everything else including the adverts and analytics. </p>

 <h2> Framework Design </h2>
 <h3> Cinemachine </h3>
 <p> Cinemachine is used as the main camera following the player through the game.
 I have also implemented a camera shake feature for when the player dies. </p>